rstormsf/zapier-selenium/README.md

 # zapier-selenium
-Break 15 min wait in Zapier
+Break 15 min wait in Zapier.

 #Install
 on Mac OSX: